buildout/buildout/doc/topics/variables-extending-and-substitutions.rst

 A buildout configuration is a collection of sections, each holding a collection of options.
-It's common for option values to be repeated accross options.
+It's common for option values to be repeated across options.
 For examples, many file-path options might start with common path prefixes.
 Configurations that include clients and servers might share server-address options.
 This topic presents various ways you can reuse option values without repeating yourself.